hbeni/fgcom-mumble/README.md

 - compile:
   - `make plugin` will build the plugin for linux
   - `make plugin-win64` will build it for windows
+  - `make all-debug` will build for linux but add debug code that will print lots of stuff to the terminal window
 - Copy the plugin to mumbles `plugins`-folder.
 Mumble will pick it up automatically and show it in the plugins dialog.

 ### Running the client
-TODO: Nicer text needed, but basicly:
-- compatible to fgcom-standalone protocol, so vey much all halfaway recent fgfs instances should handle it out of the box
+- compatible to fgcom-standalone protocol, so vey much all halfway recent fgfs instances and aircraft should handle it out of the box
 - connect your mumble client to fgfs mumble server
 - enable your plugin in your standard mumble client
 - join the `fgcom-mumble` channel